eoinc6/didactic-train/README.md

 # didactic-train
-Using this to learn how to use github
+Using this to learn how to use github,
+I dont really have a fucking notion what i'm doing though!